 The agency has developed a plan to ensure the safety of transgender/intersex residents while in Oriana House facilities.
-The plan includes a review of the perspective resident by the PREA Coordinator, PREA manager, admissions personnel, and crisis counselor that will address issues that come with the placement of a transgender resident.
-Once an appropriate facility has been identified, the intake department will notify supervisory staff at the proposed facility.
-In order to ensure placement decisions are on an individualized case-by-case basis, the facility will collect information into consideration the transgender resident's concerns in terms of safety - housing placement and programming, name, pronoun, shower, preference, and searches.
-The resident will be asked:
+In order to ensure placement decisions are on an individualized case-by-case basis, the facility will collect information that addresses the transgender resident's concerns in terms of safety - housing placement and programming, name, pronoun, shower, preference, and searches.
+The agency has just updated the Transgender Client Review Summary to include: